The Cult of Smart: How Our Broken Education System Perpetuates Social Injustice

 Humans are given to hierarchy—we measure ourselves against those around us and strive to better our relative position—but we are, at the same time, unhappy that this is true of ourselves.
 This predicament is the product of two drives.

 People want to stand out; people do not want to be alone.
-Sandel and deBoer are arguing that we should let up on the first desire in order to better satisfy the second.
+Should we let up on the first desire in order to better satisfy the second?

 First, people are driven by a need for belonging, and a consequent motivation both to benefit the group and to be recognized as full-fledged members of it.
 Some positive words for this drive are “cooperative” and “selfless”; some negative ones are “conformist” and “sheep.”
 Second, people are inclined to hold themselves apart from the group, to stand out from it.
 When we approve of this inclination we describe it as “the pursuit of excellence” and call such a person “extraordinary” or “independent”; when we dislike it, we use words such as “uncooperative” and “egotistical” and accuse its bearer of “competitiveness” or “greediness.”
 Switching between positively and negatively charged terms is one of the ways we artificially fit these warring drives into one social order.